Growyourbrand.net Reference notes on brand consequence May 2026

 That change made sense because search no longer lived only on one desktop page.
 The color sequence had to work on phones, voice moments, product icons, browser tabs, and small screens without asking the user to relearn the brand each time.

-Google belongs in the archive because the brand made a vast index feel light enough to use every day.
+Google belongs in Grow Your Brand because the brand made a vast index feel light enough to use every day.

 For operators, the rule is useful.
 If the product is complex, make the main action brutally clear.
 Let the identity add memory around the action, not friction in front of it.